The Rover (2014 film): Plot

-Eric and Reynolds stay at a motel in an almost-abandoned town.
-While Eric is away from the room, Rey loads a revolver, then sees an Army vehicle driving down the street.
+Eric and Rey stay at a motel in an almost-abandoned town.
+While Eric is away from the room, Rey loads a snub-nose revolver, then sees an Army vehicle driving down the street.
 He takes cover behind a bed and hears someone attempting to enter the room from outside.
-He shoots through the door and is shocked to find he has killed the daughter of the motel's owner before being shot at by a soldier.
-Eric comes to the rescue, killing the soldier and driving Reynolds and himself away.
+He shoots through the door and is shocked to find he has killed the motel owner's young daughter.
+Rey is shot at by a soldier.
+Eric comes to the rescue, killing the soldier and driving away with Rey.

-While camping near an abandoned mine, Eric is arrested by a soldier.
-At a small Army base nearby, he learns he is being transported to Sydney.
-Eric tells the soldier that after finding his wife with another man, he killed them both; he is angry that the authorities seemed not to notice or care.
+While camping near an abandoned mine, Eric is arrested by two soldiers.
+At a tiny Army base nearby, he learns he will be transported to Sydney.
+Eric tells the soldier completing his paperwork that after finding his wife with another man, he killed them both.
+He is angry that the authorities seemed not to notice or care.
 The soldier ignores him.
-Reynolds breaks into the area, kills the two soldiers outside, then the soldier who was processing Eric.
-Eric and Reynolds escape.

-They arrive at the town where Henry and the gang are hiding.
+Rey breaks into the area, kills the two soldiers outside, then the third soldier who was processing Eric.
+Eric and Rey escape and later arrive at the town where Henry and the gang are hiding.
 They find Eric's car outside a house and break in.
-Eric holds Archie and Caleb at gunpoint, while Reynolds goes to confront Henry.
-Eventually both hold each other at gunpoint, with Henry not understanding why his brother wants to kill him and at the same time Reynolds accusing his brother of letting him die.
-Reynolds becomes emotionally overloaded and shoots the wall by accident, which causes Henry to instinctively shoot him in the neck.
-Eric hears the gunshot and kills Archie and Caleb, before walking into Henry's room and finding Reynolds' corpse.
-He shoots a devastated Henry in the chest and then burns the bodies.
+Eric holds Archie and Caleb at gunpoint, while Rey goes to confront Henry.
+Eventually Rey and Henry hold each other at gunpoint with Henry not understanding why his brother wants to kill him and at the same time Rey accusing his brother of abandoning him to die.
+Rey becomes emotionally overloaded and accidentally shoots, hitting the wall.
+This causes Henry to reactively shoot, hitting Rey in the neck.
+Eric hears the gunshot and kills Archie and Caleb before walking into Henry's room and finding Rey's body.
+He shoots a devastated Henry in the chest and then gathers and burns the bodies.

 Later, Eric pulls to the side of the road in his car.
 It is revealed that he was obsessed with finding the car because his dog's corpse was in the trunk.
 Eric prepares to bury the dog in the desert.